Saturday, November 09, 2019

 Click the red square for detailed information on each of the six droids.

-There's lots of information and choices to make.
+There's a lot of information and choices to make.
 Choose wisely!

 Let's get to work...